 The Critical Distinction

+Before anything else, we need to be clear about what ethical AI use in creative production looks like, and what it does not.
 Ethical AI is not writing your story for you.
 It is not inventing lore that doesn't exist.
 It is not replacing the creator's voice or making creative decisions.
 What it is doing: extracting what you already created, organizing it into a universe bible, correcting what machines mangled, and making it searchable and reusable.
-The result is that fans can browse your world, new audiences can discover it, your team can build on it, and your IP becomes an asset instead of a memory.

 This distinction guided every decision we made in building the pipeline.
 The creators spoke every word.
 The GM built every world detail.
 The players made every choice.
 AI processed the volume.
 Humans ensured the quality.
 At no point did the system generate fiction, invent characters, or make narrative decisions.
 It listened to what was already there and organized it so nothing would be lost.